Fleival/cinematrix-video_server/README.md

 >   *(Tech stack: MySQL, Hibernate, SpringJPA)*

--   implemented caching during operation of the “core” -Into and -From xml using the VTD-xml (world fastest xml processor);
+-   implemented caching during operation of the “core” -Into and -Out xml using the VTD-xml (world fastest xml processor);

 >   *(Tech stack: VTD-xml)*